 Repetition was selected for ArtSway Open2007 in Hampshire.

-During Brighton Festival in May 2010, Repetition was selected for Regeneration in Brunswick Square, Sussex and shortlisted for Regeneration House Award.
+During Brighton Festival, May 2010 in which Brian Eno was elected Artistic Director, Repetition was selected for Regeneration in Brunswick Square, Hove, Sussex and shortlisted for Regeneration House Award.

 In October 2010, Repetition was selected and shown in Drawing 89th Annual Open Exhibition, Menier Gallery, London.

 This installation consisted of a hundred pieces of colour pencils cut outs adhered on a ten metre white wall next to a big window.
 The pieces were drawn as the seasons unfolded from 2006 late Summer through to early Summer 2007.

 It was exhibited in June 2007 at Northbrook College, Sussex and in July later on that Summer at Brick Lane, London.